 Sometimes customers really forget about the items they add to their shopping carts.
 Or maybe they leave not being sure they really wanted the items they added to their shopping carts.

 This is why you need to implement some kind of a reminder to the customers not letting them leave without completing the purchase.
-Offer more items which are like the one the customer has purchased.
-Suggest items that may form some kind of a pack of several items, with some discount for all.
+Offer more items that are like the one the customer has purchased.
+Suggest items that may form some kind of a pack of several items, with a discount for all.

 This way, the customer will not only be reminded about the item they left on the cart, but also may purchase more, seeing the offer with the discount in addition.

 As a result, everyone is happy.
-You sell more stuff, and the customer gets more items with a discounted price.
+You sell more stuff, and the customer gets more items at a discounted price.

 Now, let’s sum up the researches and statements to understand the benefits of up-selling and cross-selling for your eCommerce sales lift.